codebymatt/runtime/README.md

 ### Things to note

-The project currently conists of a Go API, a React frontend, and a Postgres DB.
+The project currently consists of a Go API, a React frontend, and a Postgres DB.

 The primary target of the web frontend is desktop, however it's very important that it also be mobile responsive.
 This will mainly be addressed in the design phase.